 - The Word Was Made Flesh: Christ’s birth took place in the town of Bethlehem, which in Hebrew (bêth-lehem), means “house of bread.”
 He was also laid in a manger, where food for animals would normally be placed.
 Before becoming bread, which would be our food, Christ first became man.
 Merely giving us some specially blessed bread would not be nearly as significant as giving himself.
 That is how God always loves: by giving himself completely and without reserve.

 - His Flesh Was Made Bread: The Gospel accounts of Christ multiplying the loaves report he did so out of compassion for the crowd: “I have compassion for the crowd, because they have been with me now for three days and have nothing to eat; and I do not want to send them away hungry, for they might faint on the way” (Matthew 15:32).
 This same compassion moves him to give himself as our bread in the Eucharist.
 He does not want us to die for lack of spiritual nourishment.
 Christ—in the greatest gesture of humility—became man like us, the same in every way except sin.
 But in an even greater gesture of humility, he descended further still to become our spiritual food.

 Conversation with Christ: Lord Jesus, how can I not trust in you?
 You have already become human just like me.
 Then you descend to an even humbler state of service to become food for my soul.
 Help me to receive you in the Eucharist with gratitude, fully aware of your loving presence.

-Resolution: I will start preparing my heart today to attend Mass this Sunday and receive Christ lovingly in Communion.
+Resolution: I will start preparing my heart today to attend Mass this Sunday and receive Christ lovingly in Communion, if possible.